ESG Indicators: how to evaluate sustainability performance

 By aligning corporate strategy with such standards, companies can ensure that they focus on the most relevant ESG issues, improve their operational efficiencies, and potentially enhance their market valuation through increased transparency and accountability.

-Furthermore, integrating these ESG metrics into business practices can provide companies with several competitive advantages.
+Integrating these ESG metrics into business practices can provide companies with several competitive advantages.

 For instance, by actively managing their environmental footprint, companies can not only reduce costs through efficient resource use but also mitigate risks associated with regulatory changes or resource scarcity.